nevermind-tech01/hello-world/README.md

 just another respository

-i'm very live about programing or someting like build another program, please help me for the future
+i'm very love about programing or someting like build another program, please help me for the future